lunarcloud/sams-git-hooks-testing/README.md

 # Git hooks
-Some example hooks and a means to set them up to be used
+Some example hooks and a means to set them up to be used.